Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Blameless Post-Mortems: How to Actually Improve

 “Doing blameless post-mortems” has been the SRE mantra since Google popularised it.
 Everyone nods.
 Few organisations do it well.
-Between concept and practice there’s a distance most teams fail to close — and the result is empty ritual: templates filled out that nobody reads, action items nobody executes, and the same incidents repeating.
+Between concept and practice there is a distance most teams fail to close — and the result is empty ritual: filled-out templates nobody reads, action items nobody executes, and the same incidents repeating.

-This article is about how to do post-mortems that actually produce learning and change — with concrete techniques, not good intentions.
+This article is about how to run post-mortems that actually produce learning and change — with concrete techniques, not good intentions.

 Why “Officially Blameless” Post-Mortems Fail